 Urban Mixed-Use areas contain a mix of residential, commercial, and institutional uses at a medium level of intensity.
 They are larger in scale than Neighborhood Mixed-Use areas and are intended to serve a larger geography.
-Within the NE I-35 and Loop 410 Area Regional Center, Urban Mixed-Use areas are designated along Perrin Beitel Road, Thousand Oaks Drive, and Randolph Boulevard, at the intersection of Perrin Beitel Road, Thousand Oaks Drive and Nacogdoches Road, and the area just north of the VIA Randolph Transit Center facility.
-The location of these areas along key corridors is intended to take advantage of VIA Metropolitan Transit (VIA) routes, encourage reinvestment, and provide more retail, service, entertainment, and living options for surrounding communities.
+Within the NE I-35 and Loop 410 Area Regional Center, Urban Mixed-Use areas are designated along Perrin Beitel, Thousand Oaks, and Randolph Boulevard, at the intersection of Perrin Beitel, Thousand Oaks, and the area just north of the VIA Randolph Transit Center facility.
+The location of these areas along key corridors is intended to take advantage VIA routes, encourage reinvestment, and provide more retail, service, entertainment, and living options for surrounding communities.